Revisiting Q-ball Interactions with Matters: Introduction

-This paper is organized as follows: In \cref{sec:quark}, we revisit scattering of Q-ball DM with quarks in the presence of the chemical potential for the cases of scattering on the infinitely large Q-ball wall in \cref{sec:infinite}, and then we discuss the three-dimensional scattering in \cref{sec:spherical}.
-We discuss the implication of the quark scattering to the nucleon scattering in \cref{sec:nucleon}. \cref{sec:conclusion} is devoted to concluding our study.
+This paper is organized as follows: In \cref{sec:quark}, we revisit scattering of Q-ball DM with quarks in the presence of the chemical potential.
+After briefly reviewing the basics of Q-ball scattering in \cref{sec:basics}, we first discuss the scattering on the infinitely large Q-ball wall in \cref{sec:infinite}, and then the three-dimensional scattering in \cref{sec:spherical}.
+We discuss the implication of the quark scattering for the nucleon scattering in \cref{sec:nucleon}. \cref{sec:conclusion} is devoted to concluding our study.